kusumotoa/wiki-work/Advanced-Usage.md

 In 5.3.0, we do refactory on `SDAnimatedImageView`, seperate the rendering part from the player part.
 The `SDAnimatedImagePlayer` is the solution for this.

-A player, does not care about **how you consume each frame** (whether to render it on CALayer, on WatchKit, or SwiftUI, or even do some digital process pipeline).
-It also does not care about **how you generate the frame** (whether SDAnimatedImage, SDImageGIFCoder, or even video frames like [AVAssetImageGenerator](https://developer.apple.com/documentation/avfoundation/avassetimagegenerator?language=objc)).
+A player, does not care about **how you consume the frames** (whether to render it on CALayer, on WatchKit, or SwiftUI, or even do some digital process pipeline).
+It also does not care about **how you generate the frames** (whether SDAnimatedImage, SDImageGIFCoder, or even video frames like [AVAssetImageGenerator](https://developer.apple.com/documentation/avfoundation/avassetimagegenerator?language=objc)).
 It only drive the logic to calculate the duration, frame rate, and callback the handler to process.

 The simple usage for WatchKit, can be concluded into: